TAMMY KAY CHOW

 I had no idea that the path of healing my trauma would open me up to a profound connection with my intuition and inner guidance.
 It resulted in me finding purpose in my work, art, relationships and led me to the place I now call home.

-My deepest desire is helping women remember their sovereignty, so they can live from a place of intuition instead of fear.
+My deepest desire is helping people remember their sovereignty, so they can live from a place of intuition instead of fear.
 I am in awe every day by the inner wisdom that emerges, as I witness people like myself coming back home to their bodies.

 Experience